Smart-Programs/mixer-client-node/README.md

 client.joinChat(AUTO_RECONNECT);                  // Must have set user in constructor client.joinChat();                               // Must have set user in constructor
 ```
-Anonoymous chat joining is not supported and not planned currently.
+Anonymous chat joining is not supported and not planned currently.

 #### Listen to chat events
 ```